Nothing can prepare you for the heart wrenching pain of losing a family pet.

 Archie came into our lives in 2003 when we lived in New Zealand he was just a tiny 7 week old kitten that I could hold in one hand.From day one he craved affection and gave an abundance of love in return.
 Crawling up on to us at any given time for a cuddle, to nestle down, purr and have nap.

 There was no question that he would come with us when we decided to leave NZ and head back to England the following year.
 We had to leave him behind with a friend for 6 months due to the rabies requirements, having microchiped him, had all the necessary vaccinations and filled in endless forms, We chose this option as opposed to the alternative of having him put in quarantine.
 The 6 months seemed like forever, but when he finally joined us after the long wait and ridiculously long flight, there was no doubt at all that he was pleased to see us again.
 Nuzzling up to each of us in turn, it was as if we had never been apart.
 Anyone who says that cat's aren't loyal should have met little Archie.
 Due to unforeseen financial circumstances our stay in England was short and we were forced to move once again, this time to Nova Scotia, Canada.
 Luckily because of the paperwork and formalities already completed we were able to bring Archie over just a couple of days after.
+He arrived well in advance of our belongings, which took 4 weeks to get to us!
+He loved the land around our property and outdoor life we had chosen, exploring the garden, running in the orchards, climbing the trees and enjoying the fresh air and space during the day.
+He never objected to the routine of being brought indoors at night for his safety and happily watched the nocturnal activities from his vantage point at the window of his own little room every night.
+Having encountered skunks, raccoons and the feisty cat next door over the years here, with only minor injuries.
+I hoped he had a few more of his 9 lives left.

 Until yesterday, when my world came tumbling down as I heard him crying outside on the deck.
 In a state of extreme shock, dragging the crumpled lower half of his body my heart was wrenched with emotion and love for this poor helpless animal.
 I will never know how on earth he managed to get from the road to the house, but he came home to us for the last time.